vssukharev/vulkan.c3l/bindgen.c3l/README.md

 ```
 4. Import module `bindgen` into your project.
 NOTICE: you must prefix functions with `bg`, not `bindgen` module name, for instance: `bg::hello()` but not `bindgen::hello()` - it is made for shorty sake.

+## Bit fields translation warning

+Bit fields in C are not really ABI-compatible with C3.
+One thing **bindgen** do is the summing of the sequence of bit fields and emitting the bitstruct represented by a type, which size equals the size of these bit fields.
+Currently **bindgen** can't consider all the platform ABIs to generate the correct layout, but at least tries to do it in the most simple way.
+To be confident about the correctness of bit fields translation you need to test the bindings out on various platforms.

 ## Adding new targets to manifest.json

 If your platform is not currently supported, you are free to submit an issue or PR.
 I am using linux so I don't know how to link with libclang under various platforms, so I would really appreciate your help with that.